Brain Injury Attorneys

 Types of Brain Injury

-While there are many different subcategories and types, generally speaking, there are two types of brain injuries: closed brain injuries and penetrating brain injuries.
-Closed brain injuries typically are a result of some kind of trauma, such as a car accident, and can include a concussion, contusion or bruise, hemorrhage, hematoma or clotting, and edema or swelling.
+While there are many different subcategories and types, generally speaking, there are two brain injuries: closed brain injuries and penetrating brain injuries.
+Closed brain injuries typically are a result of some trauma, such as a car accident.
+They can include a concussion, contusion or bruise, hemorrhage, hematoma or clotting, and edema or swelling.
 Oxygen deprivation can also lead to incredibly tragic, “unseen” closed brain injuries, resulting in ABI or Acquired Brain Injury.
-ABI includes incidences like strokes, tumors, hypoxia (oxygen deprivation), anoxia (no oxygen at all), and near-drowning incidents.
+ABI includes strokes, tumors, hypoxia (oxygen deprivation), anoxia (no oxygen at all), and near-drowning incidents.

 Penetrating brain injuries are typically from an object penetrating the skull, such as a knife or bullet.
 Penetrating brain injuries can also occur in a motor vehicle or construction accident.